-During their last session with Dahl Alexandra finished her description of her meditation exercises including her new way of letting spontaneous images arise.
+During their last session at Dahl's Alexandra finished her description of her meditation exercises including her new way of letting spontaneous images arise.
 Dahl found this an interesting exercise, as it would allow him to reproduce the content of the subconscious in pictures while fully awake.